-7. Environmental Sustainability
+Environmental Sustainability

-- 7.1 The proposals will restore longstanding vacant and neglected houses to the useful housing stock, and will remove the environmental blight that they can present to local neighbourhoods. - 7.2 Re-using old buildings can reduce carbon emissions in the overall construction process and the on-going heating and running of these properties can also be reduced if equipped with energy efficient appliances and high levels of insulation.
+7.1 The proposals will restore longstanding vacant and neglected houses good housing use, and will remove the environmental blight that they can present to local neighbourhoods.

+7.2 Re-using old buildings can reduce carbon emissions in the overall construction process and the on-going heating and running of these properties can also be reduced if equipped with energy efficient appliances and high levels of insulation.

-8. Property and Asset Management
+Property and Asset Management

-8.1 The proposals will restore presently wasted houses to the useful housing stock in the city
+- 8.1 The proposals will restore presently wasted houses to the useful housing stock in the city - 8.2 Other asset management issues are covered in the main body of this report

-9. Risk Management
+Risk Management